change-hi/change-hi.github.io/morea/data-movement/experience-configuring-rclone.md

 This configuration step will set up access for the remote object storage system that you want to transfer data to and from In this tutorial we will configure Google Drive since UH has Google for Education and everyone at UH has it

-# Open a Shell Session on MANA
+# Open a Shell Session on KOA
 1.)
-Start a shell session on MANA through your own terminal or you can use Open OnDemand via https://mana.its.hawaii.edu
+Start a shell session on KOA through your own terminal or you can use Open OnDemand via https://koa.its.hawaii.edu/

-Clusters -> >_Mana_Shell_Access
+Clusters -> >_Koa_Shell_Access

-From your terminal/shell ssh to one of the Mana DTNs
+From your terminal/shell ssh to one of the KOA DTNs
 <div class="alert alert-secondary" role="alert" markdown="1">
 ```
 $ ssh username@hpc-dtn1.its.hawaii.edu